LucasVinicius314/todo-list-app/README.md

 # Introduction

-An ap and a server for a simple todo list app.
+An app and a server for a simple todo list app.
 The backend is made with [Express.js](https://expressjs.com/) and the app is made with [React Native](https://reactnative.dev/), using [Expo](https://expo.io/).

 # Server